lfxgroove/cpplibutil/README.md

 ## Config
-Config is a very small wrapper around a JSON object, providing some convenience functions to easier make casts as the values in a config file are usually known.
+Config is a very small wrapper around a JSON object, providing some convenience functions to easier make casts as the keys in a config file are usually known.

 ## Log
 A fairly simple and small logging class, you can either access `logging::Log::root()` to get access